TranPhucVinh/C/Physical layer/Signal/README.md

 ``SIGKILL``: immediately terminate a process, ``SIGKILL`` cannot be caught, handled or ignored.
 It is impossible to block this signal.

+``SIGTERM``: politely ask a program to terminate.
+Unlike SIGKILL, this signal can be blocked, handled, and ignored.

 ## API

 ### signal()